Membership

 Individual Individuals who support the purposes of the Association but who are not employed by behavioral health provider organizations.

-Click here to apply for membership online today.
-Note, voting members will need to be prepared with licensing and accreditation documents, and will also be asked to identify annual revenues in order to calculate annual dues (Click here for an overview of voting member dues rates for 2021.)
+Apply for membership online today.
+Voting members will need to be prepared with licensing and accreditation documents, and will also be asked to identify annual revenues in order to calculate annual dues.